 Above shows the credit card form section, the longest stretch of form in the entire process.
 However, the fields have been optimized to only ask for what’s needed.

 After your donation is complete, a thank-you page appears and you receive an email receipt.

-This is what a “donation experience” looks like and while the “anatomy’ of the page is a little more complicated than a single internal page, it should be!
-We recommend investing so that donors will invest in you.
+This is what a “donation experience” looks like.
+The “anatomy’ of the page is a little more complicated than a single internal page, but it should be!
+This is a page well worth investing in, so that donors will invest in your organization.